opencasestudies/ocs-hypertension-diet/Hypertension_and_Diet.md

 NYC HANES 2013-2014 data are weighted in order to compensate for unequal probability of selection and  5 sets of survey weights have been constructed: CAPI  weight, Physical weight, Blood Lab result weight, Urine Lab results weight and Salica Lab results weight.
 The determination of the most appropriate weight to use for a specific analysis depends upon the variables selected by the data analyst.
 When an analysis involves variables from different components of the survey, the analyst should decide whether the outcome is inclusive or exclusive, and then choose certain weights.
 The website (http://nychanes.org/data/) provides a guideline about how to use weight with different purposes, and you can find them through 'Analytic Guideline' and 'Other Training Materials'.

 As the weight is given in the origin dataset, we use it as variable 'surveyweight' directly in our study.
-Here we choose CAPI weight, which should be used to analyze participants??? responses to all interview questions.
+Here we choose CAPI weight, which should be used to analyze participants responses to all interview questions.
 All 1527 survey participants have a CAPI_WT.
 We define hypertension as the prior diagnosis of high blood pressure, so we should use the most inclusive one, CAPI weight, to get an inclusive outcome.

 ### What is Finite Population Correction Factor